456swl/456swl.github.io/the_map.md

 [Deep Learning book](https://www.deeplearningbook.org/)
 [Neural Networks and Deep Learning book](http://neuralnetworksanddeeplearning.com/)

-A big shout-out to the contributors and authors of those resources!
+A big shout-out to the contributors and authors of these resources!
 By combining the paths suggested in the above resources, I created the map below.